 Alpha-lipoic acid, sometimes called lipoic acid, is an antioxidant produced in the body.
 It is found in every cell and helps turn glucose into energy.
-Antioxidants fight “free-radicals,” (harmful chemical reactions that damage cells in the body, making it harder for the body to fight off infections — also damages organs and tissues).
+Antioxidants fight “free-radicals” which are harmful chemical reactions that damage cells in the body, making it harder for the body to fight off infections while they also damage organs and tissues.

 Fat and Water Soluble

 Antioxidants such as vitamin C are water soluble and vitamin E are fat soluble, but alpha-lipoic acid is both fat and water soluble.
-This means it can work throughout the body.
-Antioxidants are used up in the body as they attack free radicals, but evidence suggests that alpha-lipoic acid may help regenerate these antioxidants, making them active again.
+This means it can work easily throughout the body.
+Antioxidants are used up in the body as they attack free radicals, but evidence suggests that alpha-lipoic acid helps recharge these antioxidants, making them usable over and over again.

 Not To Be Confused

 Beware that Alpha-lipoic acid and alpha linolenic acid, (an omega-3 fatty acid that may help heart health) are not the same.
 There is confusion between the two because they both are sometimes abbreviated ALA.

 What Can Alpha-Lipoic Acid Help